-The Software Development Degree programme provides skills of fundamental and practical importance to the creation of software solutions that satisfy the demands and expectations of users and the efficacy of real-world processes, as well as the management of solution development processes themselves.
+The Software Development Degree programme provides skills of fundamental and practical importance to the creation of software solutions that satisfy the demands and expectations of users and the efficacy of real-world processes.
 Modern software solutions can range from wide-spread office automation applications to on-line web-based systems to specialised real-time industrial manufacturing and quality control systems.
 Indeed, nowadays, it is difficult to envisage any real-world process that cannot be made more efficient through the adoption of ICT.
 Quality can come in many forms, and the definition and implication of these quality attributes is also part of this degree.
-For example, quality can manifest itself as indicative error modelling, performance (functional) improvement, user-interface optimisation, well-organised data structuring, partitioning, and retrieval, creating useable mobile solutions, designing collaborative development environments, integrating corporate IT strategy, feasible technology application and/or migration, efficient process modeling, building sustainable business intelligence, supplying on-line (e-) services, and many other quality issues.
-Central to efficient software solution development is the notion of scientific analysis and design, and the way this can be described through models and scenarios.
-The concept here is to plan a software solution’s function and structure so as to provide solutions that are both easy to use and long-lasting - while bearing in mind the commercial realities surrounding modern software solution development.
 Professional software development and project management skills are amongst the most widely sought-after skills in today’s modern commercial software production business that places ever-increasing quality and cost expectations on software solutions.
-By virtue of its nature, the Software Development course is a dynamic course and one that will always serve to keep students updated with the latest technological and methodological arsenal for the creation of quality, long-lasting commercial software solutions.
+This dynamic course serves to keep you updated with the latest technological and methodological arsenal for the creation of long-lasting commercial software.

 Applicants must satisfy the General Entry Requirements for admission, namely, the Matriculation Certificate and Secondary Education Certificate passes at Grade 5 or better in Maltese, English Language and Mathematics.